 LCC International University (Lithuania)

 Lithuania is undergoing intriguing transformation, emerging as a nation in its own right.
 LCC is a four-year educational institution with a North American style of education focused on liberal arts and leadership development.
 LCC is noted for having an international campus community, with students and staff from all over Eastern Europe and faculty from Europe, the United States, and Canada.
 The campus is located in Klaipeda, a port city on the Baltic Sea and a major Eastern European cultural center.
 Courses are taught in English in the core areas of theology, psychology, sociology, writing, and business.
 Students live in dorms with European students and have the opportunity to travel to Russia, Latvia, Estonia, and other Eastern European destinations.
-Students generally enroll in 15 semester hours of credit.
+Students generally enroll in 15 semester hours of transfer credit.

 Other International Study Opportunities